mfalila/supply_chain_analysis/README.md

 - Handled data imbalance on our final model test set using same prior methods applied on the training set. (please see: **[4(c). balance_validation_set.ipynb]()**)

-- Wrapped all steps above to a data preprocessing pipeline to prepare the final model.
+- Wrapped all steps above to a data preprocessing pipeline for data modeling.